fadilla-wahyudi/fadilla-wahyudi.github.io/_posts/2022-01-18-webdev-bootcamp-w1.md

  - WebDev Bootcamp
  - freeCodeCamp
 ---
 I enrolled in a Web Development Bootcamp, and I just finished week 1 of 6.
-We learnt basic HTML elements and how to modify the appearance of an HTML file using CSS.
+We learnt basic HTML and CSS.
+For our first week, we had two guest speakers:  Barbara Oakley and Zach Caeres.
+They spoke about how we can learn as programmers.

 {% capture notice-text %}
 **Read more about the Bootcamp here:**